15 Military Friendly Colleges in Massachusetts

 100 Morrissey Boulevard | Boston, MA 02125

-University of Massachusetts Boston (UMB) offers support services for vets, service members, and their families.
-The UMass Boston Student Veterans’ Center is run by students.
-It was established to help support the student veteran population at UMass Boston.
+The University of Massachusetts Boston (UMB) provides dedicated support services tailored for veterans, service members, and their families.
+At UMass Boston, the Student Veterans’ Center, operated by students, was established to offer essential support to the student veteran community.

 Average Post 9/11 GI Bill Benefits Awarded